Overrided/Fb2.Document/Readme.md

 As one might see, given call ignores case and checks if received value can be used as `TextAlignment`.

 For more details on methods for querying the model's attributes, see [Fb2Node.Methods](#Fb2Node-Methods).

-### Encoding safety

-If method is marked as "not encoding safe" - means content's original encoding is kept, which can cause text symbols rendering issues in case of running into an old encoding like `KOI-8`, cyrillic text, etc.

-If method is encoding-safe - during loading process library will try to determine exact encoding of a document and re-encode content of a file info `UTF8`.
-If automatic encoding detection fails, .Net `Encoding.Default` is used.

 ## API